TwinFan/LiveTraffic/README.md

 ## Build

-Please note that LiveTraffic includes the XPMP2 lib as a GitHub submodule.
+Please note that LiveTraffic includes XPMP2, parson, and metaf libs as a GitHub submodules.
-To properly build, you need to also checkout the XPMP2 submodule, e.g. on the command line by doing
+To properly build, you need to also checkout the submodules, e.g. on the command line by doing
 ```
 git clone --recurse-submodules https://github.com/TwinFan/LiveTraffic